blimmer/benlimmer.com/portfolio/freelance/2020/event-driven-architecture.md

 ## Concrete Example

 As a concrete example, imagine you want to notify your users when an unrecognized login occurs.
-Instead of writing this logic into your monolith, you could fire an EventBridge event that looks something like this:
+Instead of writing this logic into your monolith, you could use the `PutEvent` API to fire an EventBridge event that looks like this:

 ```json
 {